SteveDoyle2/pyNastran/README.md

       - ``element.nodes`` is not cross-referenced
       - ``element.nodes_ref`` is cross-referenced
  - pickling to reload your deck ~5x faster
- - decreased time required for Case Control Deck with large SETs and many load cases
+ - decreased time required for Case Control Deck with large SETs, and many load cases
  - improved optimization checks

 OP2: